SOFZP/Solana-Stake-Pools-Research/README.md

 **Recommended Commission**: Unspecified
 **Blacklist Policy**: Manual, maintained by founder (Zantetsu); includes SFDP exclusion but may be appealed directly
 **Requirements**:
-- At least 10 epochs in top latency and CU performance
+- At least 10 epochs in top latency, CU and Consensus Voting performance
 - Consistent quality and non-malicious behavior

 **APIs**: